 1 tsp baking soda

-2 cups of zucchini (If using frozen zucchini, remove 1 tbsp of liquid from each thawed 1-cup package, which need to be thawed in a dish; it is best to freeze these ahead, while it is available; see photo.)
+2 c zucchini (If using frozen zucchini, remove 1 tbsp of liquid from each thawed 1c package; be sure to thaw in a dish to catch juices; it is best to freeze these ahead, while zucchini is available; see photo.)

 Flour for dusting pans